-An animal infected with CWD may not show signs until the later stages of the disease but can be infectious to other cervids before it appears sick.
+An animal infected with CWD may not show signs of infection until the later stages of the disease but they can be infectious to other cervids before it appears sick.
 Deer showing advanced clinical signs of CWD appear emaciated, exhibit abnormal behavior such as staggering or standing with poor posture, salivate excessively, or carry their head and ears lower than normal.

 - Why is DNR testing for CWD?

 CWD-positive wild deer have been found near Indiana borders in Illinois, Michigan, Ohio, and Wisconsin.
 Indiana DNR is testing Indiana’s deer as a precautionary measure.
 As of 2022, CWD has not been found in Indiana.

 The retropharyngeal lymph nodes, located near the windpipe, are removed from the neck and sent for testing to an approved diagnostic lab.
 Here, they will be examined for evidence of CWD.

 - Will I be notified of my CWD test results?